stridecolossus/jove-blog/blog/part-3-cube/memory-allocation.md

     /**
      * Un-maps this mapped region.
-     * @throws IllegalStateException if the mapping has also been released or the memory has been destroyed */ void unmap();
+     * @throws IllegalStateException if the mapping has already been released or the memory has been destroyed */ void unmap();
 }